whiteeagle44/barcode-generator/README.md

 ## Implementation
-The source for the program is located in `bmp.asm` and `macros.asm` file and is written in Mips assembly language.
-The simplified logic of the core functions in pseudocode:
+The source for the program is located in `bmp.asm` and `macros.asm` file.
+It is written in Mips assembly language.
+The simplified logic of the core functions in pseudocode is presented in form of diagrams below:

 ![Logic chart](documentation/logic.drawio.svg)